What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

 Can You See Hookworms or Giardia in Your Stool?

-Hookworms are thin, curved worms about 1 cm long but are rarely seen because they attach to the intestinal wall.
-Giardia is microscopic and not visible to the naked eye but may cause greasy diarrhea with mucus.
+Hookworm eggs are usually microscopic, and adult hookworms are rarely seen in stool.
+Giardia is also microscopic and not visible to the naked eye, though it may cause greasy diarrhea with mucus.

 The Bottom Line – What Do Parasites Look Like When You Poop Them Out?